MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

     :linenos:
     :caption: verification/tutorial_barotropic_gyre/input/data

-The parameters that are significant for this configuration are as follows.
+Parameters for this configuration are set as follows.

 PARM01 - Continuous equation parameters
 #######################################

 - These lines set parameters :varlink:`viscAh` and :varlink:`viscAr`, the horizontal and vertical Laplacian viscosities respectively, to :math:`5000` m\ :sup:`2` s\ :sup:`--1` and :math:`1 \times 10^{-2}` m\ :sup:`2` s\ :sup:`--1`.
 Note the subscript :math:`r`
-  is used for the vertical, reflecting MITgcm's generic :math:`r`-vertical coordinate capability (i.e., the model is of capable of using either a :math:`z`-coordinate or a :math:`p`-coordinate system).
+  is used for the vertical, reflecting MITgcm's generic :math:`r`-vertical coordinate capability (i.e., the model is capable of using either a :math:`z`-coordinate or a :math:`p`-coordinate system).

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data